Marittie/CI_PP3_BS/README.md

 ### Code

+- Student Support for the inputs and tips about the functionality of the battleship_game function on line 97.
+- Stack Overflow on how to create 3 boards to display the different inputs.
+- Ascii Art for the Battleship ASCII art

 ## Acknowledgments
 I would like to thank:
 - My girfriend for supporting me and being so motivating
 - My friends for feedback and support
-- Student Support with their tips, knowledge and kindnesss
+- Student Support with their tips, knowledge and kindness